Ironmouse: 2020–2025: Growth and VShojo membership

-Departure from VShojo (2025–present)
+2025–present: Departure from VShojo and independent career

 On July 21, 2025, Ironmouse announced that she had resigned from VShojo effective immediately, accusing the agency of having not paid her a "significant" amount of money, and of owing the Immune Deficiency Foundation at least $500,000 in unpaid donations from her Twitch revenue.
 In the aftermath of her announcement, all of VShojo's remaining members also publicly resigned from the agency, with former members such as Kson also presenting similar allegations of unpaid revenue; the company's shutdown would be announced on July 24, three days after her video's release.
 Concurrent with her departure, Ironmouse launched an independently-run charity campaign for the Immune Deficiency Foundation; in two days, the fundraiser surpassed $1 million.
 In August, she appeared on Rolling Stone's list of the 25 Most Influential Creators of 2025.

+At The Streamer Awards 2025, Ironmouse performed “We All Lift Together” and “Lullaby of the Manifold” from the Warframe soundtrack alongside professional opera singer and YouTuber MarcoMeatball.
+She also received two nominations that year for Best VTuber and Best Stream Duo with CDawgVA.

+In March 2026, Ironmouse and Jakks Pacific, a U.S. toy and consumer‑products manufacturer, announced a merchandise collaboration.
+The partnership made Jakks the first major American producer of officially licensed Ironmouse merchandise, including figures, plush, collectibles, tech accessories, and cosplay items.
+The products are intended for distribution through Jakks’ direct‑to‑consumer platforms, Ironmouse’s merchandise storefronts, select retail partners, and collector‑focused outlets.

+In June 2026, Ironmouse performed a short live concert at Final Fantasy XIV Fan Fest in Anaheim, singing several songs from the game as part of the event’s official programming.
+Square Enix later highlighted her appearance on social media, thanking Ironmouse for joining the event and listing the songs she performed, including “Give It All,” “Sinister,” and “Return to Oblivion.”